Crack Cocaine Addiction

 Cocaine and Crack– What’s the Difference?

 Many are confused about the difference between crack and cocaine.
 Really, the only distinction between the two is production.
 While cocaine is a white powder that is either snorted or injected, crack is a hardened, crystallized substance.
 Crack is made by boiling water and baking soda and cooking cocaine.
+According to the Drug Policy Alliance, crack cocaine tends to be cheaper, faster acting, and the high lasts for a shorter period of time.
 So, they are essentially the same drug, but in different forms and with different applications.

 What are the Effects of Crack and Cocaine Use?